-If you wish to study a full-time course (or some part-time courses, see below) for more than six months you will need a Tier 4 (General Student) visa.
+If you wish to study a full-time course for more than six months you will need a Tier 4 (General Student) visa.
 Please read the information below to familiarise yourself with Tier 4 and its rules and regulations.
 It is also recommended that you have the latest version of the Tier 4 Policy Guidance available.

 Before you can apply for your Tier 4 visa you will need a Confirmation of Acceptance for Studies (CAS).
 A CAS is a virtual document issued by a university willing to sponsor you to study in the UK.
 Once a CAS has been issued, you will be given a supporting letter that contains your CAS number.
 The CAS number needs to be included in your application form.

 Please note that if you are in the UK you must have a valid visa to be given a CAS.
 A CAS will not be issued if you are in the UK without a valid visa.

 What information does a CAS have?